 - Be making satisfactory progress in the course of study being pursued;

-- Not be in default on a Federal Perkins Loan (formerly NDSL) or a Stafford Loan (formerly Guaranteed Student Loan) and not owe a refund of federal funds at any institution; and
+- Not be in default on a federal student loan and not owe a refund of federal funds at any institution; and

 - Meet any applicable program or degree-specific criteria.

 If students qualify for financial aid, they will receive an award letter.
-Students should review the award carefully.
-If the aid does not meet the students' needs, they should make an appointment with the Director, Scholarships and Student Aid, for consultation.
+Students should review the award letter carefully.
+If the aid does not meet the students' needs, they should make an appointment with the director of financial aid, for consultation.

-The Office of Scholarships and Student Aid reserves the right to amend this policy at any time as necessary.
+The Financial Aid Office reserves the right to amend this policy at any time as necessary.

 Back to Top